 Locust Art Builders (LAB): Summer Art Intensive for Teens

 Now in its 13th year, LAB is a unique experience for high school students with an interest in art, design, and exploring creative careers.
 Only 30 students will be selected from across Miami-Dade County to learn from professional artists in a dynamic, fast-paced virtual program this summer.
 They will dive right into the creative, and practical, aspects of completing a major, collaborative art project.

 Currently enrolled MFA students are invited to submit proposals for our Project Room as part of our LAB: MFA program.
 The selected artist or two-person collaborative will be provided production support, a W.A.G.E. fee for their artistic labor and be asked to host a public program related to their project.
 Submissions for these programs open are due in the first half of each year and no later than May.

-Studio Visits are a unique component of the Talks series offering South Florida-based artists professional development opportunities and visibility with leading national and international curators with whom you can talk about your practice and gain valuable insights.
-Historically, there is one deadline in the spring and a second deadline in the fall for artists ot be considered.
+Studio Visits are a unique component of the Talks series presented in partnership with Oolite Arts, offering South Florida-based artists professional development opportunities and visibility with leading national and international curators with whom you can talk about your practice and gain valuable insights.
+Historically, there is one deadline in the spring and a second deadline in the fall.

 Locust Projects is a W.A.G.E.
 (Working Artists and the Greater Economy) certified organization.